BattletechModders/RogueTech/MechNamingGuide.md

 The original intent was to have Clan OmniMechs actually display their canon name, e.g. *Adder Prime* rather than *Adder ADR-Prime*.\
-However this has not been, implemented so for now they follow the base rule in most cases.\
+However this has not been fully implemented yet, but we should aim to use it from now on.\
 If it is a RogueOmni mech, use the *fake* chassis name together with the actual VariantName.

 #### Special (Hero, Legendary or EliteMechs)